Kain Colter: Statistics

+2014

+In 2014, Colter led efforts to unionize the Northwestern Wildcats football team.
+The National Labor Relations Board dismissed the team's union petition in August 2015.

 Professional career

 Colter went undrafted in the 2014 NFL draft but was later signed by the Minnesota Vikings as a wide receiver and running back.
 Colter did not make the Vikings' 53-man roster, but he made the practice squad.

-On February 9, 2016, Colter signed with the Los Angeles Rams, but he was subsequently released.
+On February 9, 2016, Colter signed with the Los Angeles Rams, but was subsequently released.

 On August 1, 2016, the Buffalo Bills announced that they signed Colter.
 On September 2, 2016, he was released by the Bills as part of final roster cuts.

 Personal life

 His great uncle, Jeff Colter, was also a member of the Vikings.
 Colter is also a co-founder of the College Athletes Players Association, or CAPA, which is a labor organization established to assert college athletes' status as employees with the right to collectively bargain for basic protections.